How do I go about getting old, closed-in-good-standing credit card accounts off my credit report?

 While open accounts play the most important role in your credit scores, closed accounts are part of your credit history.
 As a result, closing an account does not cause the account to be deleted immediately.
 Accounts in good standing that have been closed will remain on your credit reports for up to 10 years from the closed date—and that can be a good thing for your credit scores.

 Closed, Positive Accounts Remain on Your Credit Report

-Experian retains closed accounts with no negative information associated with them for 10 years from the date they are reported closed.
-As a result, positive credit information remains on your credit report longer than most negative information, such as late payments.
+Experian credit reports include closed accounts with no negative information for 10 years from the date they are reported closed.
+In fact, positive credit information remains on your credit report longer than most negative information, such as late payments.
+Late payments are removed from your credit history after seven years.
 Retaining the positive history longer helps you rebuild your credit history if you have had financial challenges.

-And, the length of your history is considered in scoring models.
+Even if you've never had a late payment or any other negative accounts, the length of your history is considered in scoring models.
 The longer you have demonstrated that you can manage credit, the more positive points for your scores.
-You don't really want those accounts to go away.
+That's why you don't really want those positive accounts rushed off of your report.

 Thanks for asking.